awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 * `-DENABLE_KVS_THREADPOOL` -- Enable the KVS threadpool which is off by default.
 * `-DENABLE_STATS_CALCULATION_CONTROL` -- Enable the runtime control of ICE agent stats calculations.

-You can pass the following options to `cmake ..`.
-These options get propagated to PIC.
+These options get propagated to [PIC](https://github.com/awslabs/amazon-kinesis-video-streams-pic):
 * `-DKVS_STACK_SIZE` -- Default stack size for threads created using THREAD_CREATE(), in bytes.

 To clean up the `open-source` and `build` folders from previous build, use `cmake --build . --target clean` from the `build` folder